KieniL/kerberos_slackware/README.md

 A kerberos services is hosted in the network which exposes port 88 The clients connects to port 88 on the server to request the ticket After the client authenticated itself the services which are integrated with kerberos can be used with a new authentication provided.

+# Create a new user
+addprinc in kadmin.local
+adduser in bash

+Now kinit and then you can ssh